 You can use the multimedia recording and playback capabilities of mobile devices to generate content from which others can learn.
 This is an untapped resource with great potential.

 For example, a safety expert can video record hazards in the field and send out these assets with key points to novices.
 A conference participant can photograph speakers and blog the key points remotely so the people back home can virtually attend.
 Employees traveling to a foreign culture can take relevant photos that others can review to help them understand the culture of their clients.

 Some people are highly motivated by games, challenges and competition.
 Consider using mobile for an approach to the gamification of your workplace.
 Even though many strategies are built for consumers, they can easily be flipped for internal games.
 See How Competition is Reinventing Business, Marketing and Everyday Life for ideas that can be modified for your organization.
 Points … badges … levels … leaderboards … challenges … oh my.

 Does your workforce need information associated with objects in their world?
 Could you use operating instructions on machinery, inventory numbers in a warehouse or additional resources on a library shelf?
 All of these can be accommodated with QR codes or RFID tags.

 In the case of QR codes, users take a picture of a code and use a QR app to get the information.
 RFID tags are small microchips holding information that can be placed on objects.
 RFID takes advantage of a technology known as near field communications for which only certain phones are currently equipped.
 Consider this for a future strategy.

 Can you add some strategies to this list?
 How are you using mobile?
 Comment below.

-Get The eLearning Coach delivered to your Inbox twice a month, with articles, tips and resources.
+Get The eLearning Coach Newsletter delivered to your Inbox around once a month, with articles, tips and resources.
 Plus download my eBook about writing for instructional design.
 Sign up below.
 Your email address will never be shared.